Current Offerings -- Holyland Antiquities

 |

 #9548: Early BRONZE AGE Holyland Oil Lamp 1,500 to 1,000 BC, Excellent Piece !!
 LARGE for this type !!
-Historical Context: See above Historical Context Description: Open Cup style, Soot on tip BUY NOW $139 plus shipping
+Historical Context: See above Historical Context Description: Open Cup style, Soot on tip SOLD $139 plus shipping

 |